 My astrophotography setup

-I am happy with these results, and at some point will see what I can achieve with my 400 lens at f/5.6.
-I hope that some of these tips will be useful for you.
+I am happy with these results, and I hope that some of these tips will be useful for you.